From concept to reality

 The third pillar of NOW quality is continuous improvement.
 We’re always striving to do better, and to continuously improve our quality systems.
 We review the latest advances in science and technology to help us better guarantee the quality of our products.
 For example, new testing methods for natural ingredients are constantly in development at various labs throughout the world.
 We monitor various compendial organizations for formal announcements of new methods, and implement them as soon as possible once they’ve been accepted for use.

 We’re also an industry leader when it comes to developing new analytical methods.
-NOW’s Methods Development group is credited with the development of a new analytical technique for the determination of glucosamine, entitled Determination of Glucosamine in Raw Materials and Dietary Supplements Containing Glucosamine Sulfate and/or Glucosamine Hydrochloride by HPLC with FMOC-Su Derivatization.
+NOW’s Methods Development group is credited with the development of a new analytical technique allowing to confirm the presence of glucosamine in many of our joint support supplements.
+This method was published under the title: Single Laboratory Validation of a Method for Determination of Glucosamine in Raw Materials and Dietary Supplements Containing Glucosamine Sulfate and/or Glucosamine Hydrochloride by High-Performance Liquid Chromatography with FMOC-Su Derivatization.

 We make substantial investments in quality